-To display the simpler New Task form to Salesforce1 users, enable the form in Activity Settings and ensure that the layout used includes a subject field.
+To display the simpler New Task form to Salesforce mobile app users, enable the form in Activity Settings and ensure that the layout used includes a subject field.

 Layout Auditing

 Salesforce tracks action layout customization in the setup audit trail history.